 Any Certificate revocation request delivered to RA in person must include the Certificate's serial number in the decimal or hexadecimal format (introduced by the string '0x'), the full name of the person authorized to request for the Certificate's revocation, and the Certificate revocation password.
 If the person authorized to request for revocation does not know the Certificate revocation password, s/he must explicitly state this in the written application, along with the number of the primary personal document submitted in the Certificate application procedure or the number of the new personal document if the original document has been replaced.
 The person must use this personal document to prove their identity with the RA employee.
-If the request is legitimate, the RA employee revokes the Certificate, and the Certificate revocation password or no proof of identity of the person authorized to request for certificate revocation password or no proof of identity of the person authorized to request for Certificate revocation) the RA employee seeks to rectify these defects, and dismisses the request if the defects cannot be rectified for any reason.
-The RA employee always notifies the request of the result.
+If the request is legitimate, the RA employee revokes the Certificate, and the Certificate revocation date and time are the date and time when the request is processed by CA's information system.
+If the Certificate revocation application cannot be accepted (wrong revocation password or no proof of identity of the person authorized to request for Certificate revocation) the RA employee seeks to rectify these defects, and dismisses the request if the defects cannot be rectified for any reason.
+The RA employee always notifies the requestor of the result.